invalio19/rct2-fleecer/README.md

 # RCT2 Fleecer

-RCT2 Fleecer is a small web app to help manage the entry fee or ride ticket prices for the games RollerCoaster Tycoon 2, RollerCoaster Tycoon Classic and OpenRCT2.
+RCT2 Fleecer is a small web app to help manage the entry fee and ride ticket prices for the games RollerCoaster Tycoon 2, RollerCoaster Tycoon Classic and OpenRCT2.
 Given a ride's type and ratings, it will calculate the maximum price that guests will pay for that ride.
 Build up a list of rides and see at a glance how much the rides in your park are worth!

 [https://invalio19.github.io/rct2-fleecer/](https://invalio19.github.io/rct2-fleecer/)